-Accreditation of an institution by the NEASC, Inc. indicates that it meets or exceeds criteria for the assessment of institutional resources to achieve its stated purpose through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue doing so in the foreseeable future.
+Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied though a peer review process.
+An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by the NEASC, Inc. is not partial but applies to the institution as a whole.
-As such, it is not a guarantee of the quality of every course or program offered, or the competence of individual graduates.
+Accreditation by the Commission is not partial but applies to the institution as a whole.
+As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

-Inquiries regarding the status of an institution's accreditation by the New England Association should be directed to NHTI's Office of Academic Affairs at (603) 230-4020.
-The most recent CIHE Accreditation Self-Study Report may be viewed at the NHTI Library or by contacting the Office of Academic Affairs.
+Inquiries regarding the status of NHTI's accreditation by the NECHE should be directed to NHTI's Office of Academic Affairs Office at (603)230-4020.
+A hard copy of the most recent Accreditation Self-Study Report may be viewed at the NHTI Library or by contacting the Office of Academic Affairs.